Human Systems Strategist

 Organizations often know they need modernization before they know what the operating model should be.

-Translated ambiguity into roadmaps, governance models, intake structures, and executive-ready narratives.
+Translated unclear mandates, shifting priorities, system transitions, and cross-functional complexity into roadmaps, governance models, intake structures, and executive-ready narratives.

 Cross-industry systems fluency

-Each industry carries different labor models, operating rhythms, stakeholder expectations, and data realities.
+Each industry carries different labor models, operating rhythms, stakeholder expectations, and data realities that resist generic solutions.

 AI-enabled people operations

-Explores and prototypes AI-supported workflows, vendor evaluation models, service delivery concepts, and governance approaches.
+Explored and prototyped AI-supported workflows, vendor evaluation models, service delivery concepts, AI literacy programs, and governance approaches.

 Platform experience